rulewis/journey-optimizer.en/help/using/building-journeys/expression/field-references.md

 @{LobbyBeacon._experience.campaign.message.profile.pushNotificationTokens.all()
 ```

-**Reference of a field defined in a map**
+## Reference to a field defined in a map

+### `entry` function

 In order to retrieve an element in a map, we use the entry function with a given key.
 For example, it is used when defining the key of an event, according to the selected namespace.
 See Selecting the namespace.
-For more information, see [this page](../../event/about-creating.md#select-the-namespace).
+For more information, see [this page](../event/selecting-the-namespace.md).

 ```json
 @{MyEvent.identityMap.entry('Email').first().id}